iogbole/blog.israelo/_posts/2025-09-15-agentic-journey.md

 The next generation of **amazing products** won’t be defined by users (painstakingly) clicking or tapping through flows.
 They’ll be powered by **AI agentic systems** that understand intent, plan across platforms, and execute on behalf of the user.

-The [BLUF](https://israelo.io/blog/bluf/) is;  user journeys as we know them are fading, giving way to the **agentic journey**.
+The [BLUF](https://israelo.io/blog/bluf/) is:  user journeys as we know them are fading, giving way to the **agentic journey**.
 When designing for product, you must now consider **AI agents** and how they achieve outcomes.
 Go further by factoring in **token economics** and create **AI eval frameworks** for measuring success.
-Traditional metrics like clicks, session duration and active session are headed for obsolescence, just like the journeys themselves.
+Traditional metrics like clicks, session duration and active sessions are headed for obsolescence, just like the journeys themselves.

 The future belongs to products that orchestrate outcomes, not just user interactions.